 There are 14 musical sessions a week, so you have an excellent chance of hearing some wonderful traditional Irish music if you happen to drop by.
 The Latin Quarter, where the pub is located, is a vibrant neighborhood of Galway with plenty to do and see, and Tig Coili is just one of many places to visit in this part of the city.

-Insider Tip: Mind the incredibly steep stairs on your way down to the bathroom.
+- Insider Tip: Mind the steep stairs on your way to the bathroom.

-This pub is a little more stay-friendly since food is served in addition to the generous range of beers.
+This is one of the best Galway pubs and is a little more stay-friendly since food is served in addition to the generous range of beers.
 And with an upstairs lounge dedicated entirely to nightly live music, there’s a good chance you will want to order a meal and stay for a while.
 Be warned that this is a popular spot with tourists, so it gets busy and crowded fast.

-We have probably just found your new favorite bar.
-O’Connell’s Bar is a neighborhood favorite (especially with the locals for post-work drinks), and between an easygoing, laid-back vibe and the comfortable vintage interiors, it’s not hard to see why.
+We have probably just found your new favorite Galway bar.
+O’Connell’s Bar is a neighborhood favorite (especially with the locals for post-work drinks).
+Between an easygoing, laid-back vibe and the comfortable vintage interiors, it’s not hard to see why.

-But the best part about O’Connell’s, and what sets it apart from many of the other bars and led us to put it on the list of best bars in Galway, is the huge outdoor beer garden.
+But the huge outdoor beer garden is the best part about O’Connell’s and what sets it apart from many of the other bars and led us to put it on the list of best bars in Galway.
 Coming in through a modest entrance and emerging into the enormous patio has been likened to Doctor Who’s TARDIS or Diagon Alley in Harry Potter.

 Made to look like a mock street (complete with fake shop fronts that are actually bathrooms!), it’s paved with cobblestones and set with picnic tables in nicer weather (or covered and set with heat lamps for the drizzly months).
 Bonus – you can also rent it out if you have an event.

-Insider Tip: The beer garden also has a brick pizza oven, so you know there’s going to be some pretty great food!
+- Insider Tip: The beer garden also has a brick pizza oven, so you know there will be some great food!
 O’Connell’s is a fantastic place to eat in Galway.

 John Keogh’s Gastropub